Lessons from the 2020 elections for political parties

 The economy:

-I wander why non of the economic gurus in any of our Universities and the country as a whole didn’t come out openly to challenge him on this false statement.
-This is because to me, the exchange rate is dependent on the macroeconomic policy a country may decide to undertake or pursue and not necessarily playing games with them.
+I wonder why non of the economic gurus in any of our Universities and the country as a whole didn’t come out openly to challenge him on this false statement.
+This is because, to me, the exchange rate is dependent on the macroeconomic policy a country may decide to undertake or pursue and not necessarily playing games with them.

 As a result, in their quest to defend that falsehood, they were borrowing money from the foreign market to support the Cedis from further depreciation when they know it's suppose to be determined by the demand and supply.
 With the exception of the last year in their first term, they were not spending enough on infrastructure leading to this contraction which brought untold hardships.